staeblvo/dtuGateway_2.0.0012/readme.md

   dtuGateway_12345678/inverter/Temp
   dtuGateway_12345678/inverter/PowerLimit
-  dtuGateway_12345678/inverter/PowerLimit_Set // <-- this topic will be subscribed to get the power limit to set from your broker dtuGateway_12345678/inverter/WifiRSSI
+  dtuGateway_12345678/inverter/PowerLimit_Set // <-- this topic will be subscribed to get the power limit to set from your broker dtuGateway_12345678/inverter/Gateway_Reset  // <-- this topic will be subscribed to reset gateway from your broker dtuGateway_12345678/inverter/WifiRSSI
   ```
   </details>